Nitaivs/Aclaro/README.md

 portions of the application.
 For any other containerization method (such as Podman), you must do your own file for that.

+# Build instructions and running the container

+## Building the docker container:

+Open up a terminal and go the root of this repository.
+Then proceed to build the Docker image by inputting this command

+`docker build -t proseed .`

+This will proceed to build the image to use with the Docker engine

+## Running the container:

+To run the container and expose it to the necessary ports to host it, run this command.

+`docker run -d -t -p 8080:8080 proseed`

+The following command will boot up the image in the background and outputs the container ID that was created from running the image.

 ## Backend - Running locally